a new look at japanese bondage rituals

 Japan’s underground sex scene thrives on fetish practices and erotic rituals.
-We explore the art of Japanese bondage through the eyes of Londoners; provocative photographer Millicent Hailes and model Tessa Kuragi.
+We explore the art of Japanese bondage through the eyes of Londoners: provocative photographer Millicent Hailes and model Tessa Kuragi.

 Another contribution to Japan's success in this field is the unparalleled finesse of the Japanese.
 Their culture of perfectionism is well documented and we continue to hear about Japanese people tenaciously mastering their trades.
-Whether it is Jiro Ono's sushi, Hayao Miyazaki's anime's or the 'zero defect' mantra adopted in factories; individuals continue to achieve excellence and attain the near-impossible.
+Whether it is Jiro Ono's sushi, Hayao Miyazaki's anime or the 'zero defect' mantra adopted in factories, individuals continue to achieve excellence and attain the near-impossible.
 Skillsets, actions and crafts are often developed far beyond their initial purpose and far beyond what Western logic would deem sufficient.
-With this in mind it follows that the sex trade and its offerings should be equally evolved.
+With this in mind, it follows that the sex trade and its offerings should be equally evolved.
 Kuragi's own experience confirms this: "There's something of the transcendental and sublime in BDSM, Shibari and hook suspension.
 There's a point where you get into this trance which is very powerful and cathartic.
-And that goes beyond sexual arousal...Some people who have trained with a Shibari master will develop their own way of tying; just making the patterns of the rope and moulding someone in a certain way.
+And that goes beyond sexual arousal...Some people who have trained with a Shibari master will develop their own way of tying, just making the patterns of the rope and moulding someone in a certain way.
 It also takes a lot of skill."

 Alongside skill, comes intense creativity.
 Japanese cinema and anime allow for unprecedented levels of escapism and fantasy.
-This imaginative view of the world has permeated their culture, even as far as product and packaging design, which anthropomorphises snacks and gadgets to inspire genuine feelings in the consumer.
+This imaginative view of the world has permeated their culture, even as far as product and packaging design, which often anthropomorphizes snacks and gadgets to inspire genuine feelings in the consumer.
 Again, this extends to porn and the sex industry.
 In her interview with i-D, Su Zume, author of Pinky Kinky: Japan's Sex Underground applauds the Japanese "attention to visual detail" which has made fetishes "into an art form in Japan."
-Kuragi had a similar experience with a seven storey porn shop: "It was this amazing mix of creativity - that's what I really like - how creative they are.
+Kuragi had a similar experience with a seven-story porn shop: "It was this amazing mix of creativity - that's what I really like - how creative they are.
 As you went up each level it got more and more inventive, starting with vanilla, then school girls, and by the end there were really odd things like scuba girl and balloon fetishes.
 They have it all."

 Imagination and aesthetic value is imprinted on all areas of Japanese culture.
 Yasutaka Sai's description of peeling a tangerine is an unintentionally poetic example of this: "When eating a mandarin orange, many Japanese will remove the peel in one, unbroken piece, and place segment membranes inside the outer peel, so that the leftover materials end up in a neatly wrapped little package."

-So remarkable and visual are the many elements of this culture, that they have made a significant impression on the West.
-The fact that Kuragi and Hailes are not Japanese, and yet wish to understand and learn from Japan, points to something beyond personal taste; worldwide people are turned on by this nation, its peculiarities and differences.
+So remarkable and visual are the many elements of this culture that they have made a significant impression on the West.
+The fact that Kuragi and Hailes are not Japanese, and yet wish to understand and learn from Japan, points to something beyond personal taste.
+Worldwide, people are turned on by this nation, its peculiarities and differences.
 By keeping the mainstream sex industry out of reach of foreigners, our feelings of desire for the forbidden are enhanced.
 In Hailes's film, small parts of Kuragi are revealed.
 We catch glimpses of wrists, breasts, eyes, knots, skin and fabric, but never the entire form.
 Likewise each small insight into Japan's world leaves us intoxicated.
-The eternal land of fantasy is just out of reach, and like an inanimate object worshipped for its magical powers, Japan itself has become a fetish.
+The eternal land of fantasy is just out of reach, and like an inanimate object worshiped for its magical powers, Japan itself has become a fetish.